Updated November 5, 2019

 Cadiz is known as quite possibly the oldest city in Western Europe.
 Situated on the water, Cadiz will wow you with its beautiful white buildings that gleam in the Spanish sun.
 Visit the neoclassical Cadiz Cathedral and climb the Tavira Tower to view the camera obscura.
 Walking the old town is also fun, and you will be charmed by the many plazas lined with stunning buildings.

 You can taste a variety of tapas is both Jerez and Cadiz, and taste the sherry produced in the region.
-All in all, this tour is not to be missed: it is one of the best day trips from Seville you can do!
+All in all, this group tour is not to be missed: it is one of the best day trips from Seville you can do!

 Dhara blogs at It’s Not About the Miles

 Want to see the lights of Tokyo from a rather unique perspective?
 Head on down to MariCar, where you will get to select and don the costume of your favorite Super Mario character, hop in a go-kart, and zip-around the streets of Tokyo!
-Maricar offers tours of the Akihibara, Shinagawa, and Shibuya districts in Tokyo (as well as relatively new tours in Osaka and Okinawa), which last from one to three hours.
+Maricar offers group tours of the Akihibara, Shinagawa, and Shibuya districts in Tokyo (as well as relatively new tours in Osaka and Okinawa), which last from one to three hours.

-While the tours may stop at favorite tourist destinations like Tokyo Tower or the Rainbow Bridge, the added elements of wearing a Princess Peach or Wario costume (or if Mario characters aren’t your jam, you can select from a number of superheros or other fantasy characters) whilst driving a go-kart definitely offers a completely different experience than any other tours I’ve experienced.
+While the group tours may stop at favorite tourist destinations like Tokyo Tower or the Rainbow Bridge, the added elements of wearing a Princess Peach or Wario costume (or if Mario characters aren’t your jam, you can select from a number of superheros or other fantasy characters) whilst driving a go-kart definitely offers a completely different experience than any other tours I’ve experienced.

 So long as you have a Japanese driver’s license or international driver’s permit, you can hop in one of these karts, which can speed up to 80 kilometers per hour.
 And while you still have to abide by all Tokyo traffic laws, the low and open nature of the go-karts make it feel like you’re going twice as fast as you actually are (which can be extra terrifying, considering that the karts have no seatbelts!).